danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 So a container "wraps" data to store it in a file, but information can be stored in different ways.
 And we'll also want to _compress_ the data to optimize for storage and/or bandwith by _encoding_ it (converting it from one "form" to another).<br/>
 This is where a _codec_ (**co**der/**dec**oder) comes into play.
 It handles all the processing that's required to _encode_ (compress) and _decode_ (decompress) the audio data.

-Therefore, in order to define the format of an audio file (or video file for that matter), we need both a container and a codec.
+Therefore, in order to define the format of an audio file (or a video file for that matter), we need both a container and a codec.
 For example, when the MPEG-1 Audio Layer 3 codec is used to store only audio data in an <a href="https://en.wikipedia.org/wiki/MPEG-4" target="_blank" rel="noopener noreferrer">MPEG-4</a> container, we get an <a href="https://en.wikipedia.org/wiki/MP3" target="_blank" rel="noopener noreferrer">MP3</a> file (even though it's technically still an MPEG format file).

 > Fun fact: a container is not always required!
 >
 > "<a href="https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API " target="_blank" rel="noopener noreferrer">WebRTC</a> does not use a container at all.
 Instead, it streams the encoded audio and video tracks directly from one peer to another using `MediaStreamTrack` objects to represent each track."--from <a href="https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Containers" target="_blank" rel="noopener noreferrer">MDN web docs</a>

-So what does _transcoding_ mean?
+So what does transcoding mean?
 It's the process of converting one encoding into another.
 And if we convert one container format into another, this process is called _transmuxing_.

 There are a lot of codecs available, and each codec will have a different effect on the _quality_, _size_ and/or _compatibility_ of the audio file.
 If you'd like to learn more about audio codecs, I recommend reading the <a href="https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs" target="_blank" rel="noopener noreferrer">Mozilla web audio codec guide</a>.